unclesp1d3r/CipherSwarmAgent/README.md

 - **Efficient Task Management**: Streamlines the distribution and execution of hash cracking tasks across distributed systems.
 - **Scalable and High-Performance**: Optimized for performance and scalability, handling heavy computational tasks with ease.
 - **Secure Communication**: Ensures secure and reliable communication with the CipherSwarm server for task distribution and result submission.

+> [!CAUTION]
+> This project is currently under active development and is not yet ready for production use.
+Please use it with caution.

 ## Getting Started